Nematodes in Home Gardens and Landscapes

 Beneficial nematodes are usually more abundant in soils with high organic matter being of animal or plant origin.
 The greatest amount of biological activity and diversity is in the “O” horizon of soils (the organic matter usually found on the surface).
 In general, as you move deeper into the soil, there are fewer biological organisms.
 The soil is essentially a living entity.
 Plant-parasitic nematodes often do not become serious problems in home gardens due to the sustainable types of practices gardeners use.

 We provide a service at MSU where we will count the numbers of beneficial nematodes recovered from a soil sample.
-On the submittal form, which can be printed from our website, please circle “Total nematode community structure analysis” found at the bottom of the form.
+On the submittal form, which can be printed from our website, please circle “Nematode Trophic Composition” found in the middle of the form.
 There is an additional fee for this analysis but if you are interested in building as healthy a soil as possible, you may want to gather data on the numbers of these beneficial nematodes in your garden(s) since nematodes are recognized as being good indicators of soil health.

 There has been little or no mention of chemical controls in this article for nematodes in home gardens.
 Most nematicides (chemicals that kill nematodes) are restricted use pesticides, therefore, you must have pesticide certification training to purchase and apply them.
 Nematicides tend to be some of the most toxic pesticides available.
 Effective nematicides usually possess one or both of two properties, being either highly toxic or persistent for long periods of time in the soil.
 In addition, most are carcinogens and are environmental and human health risks.